kodebae/ruby-on-rails-tutorial/README.md

 * **Docker Tip:** If you're editing code inside the container, always run `chmod -R 777 tmp` if weird caching issues show up.You will need to run rails console commands inside of the Docker container with my setup.
 I had to modify the Docker wrapper to make it work, please check the configurations in the relative files.
 I googled how to set up the Render deploy for my app and my PostgreSQL DB.
 * **Rails Tip:** The `importmap` + Turbo combo is nice, but gets tricky when you're following a book written before Rails 7.
 You will need to rely heavily on outsiude resources.
 * **Lesson Learned (Chapter 2):** Using the rails console to rapidly generate code is a helpful way to get up and running quickly.
 Active Record and AR associations are the foundation of our application and our DB.
 [Understanding Active Record Associations](https://youtu.be/5mhuNSkV_vQ?feature=shared)
 * **Lesson Learned (Chapter 3):** We run bundle install to install and include the specified gems in the Gemfile.
 Rails actions come bundled together inside of controllers.
+This chapters main focus was taking static pages and turning them into dynamic pages.
+Then implmenting the bare minimum testing while touching on red green refactoring TDD.
+- Rails routing with root and named routes
+- Controller actions for static pages
+- View templates with ERB
+- Helper methods for DRY code
+- Layout files with yield
+- Integration testing with assert_select
+- Your application now has:
+- Home page: "Home | Ruby on Rails Tutorial Sample App"
+- Help page: "Help | Ruby on Rails Tutorial Sample App"
+- About page: "About | Ruby on Rails Tutorial Sample App"
+- Contact page: "Contact | Ruby on Rails Tutorial Sample App"

 * **Rails Tip:** 'rails g' is short for 'rails generate'.'rails generate' and 'rails destroy' cancel each other out.
 Undo migrations with 'rails db:rollback' run migrations with 'rails db:migrate' go all the way back to the begining with 'rails db:migrate VERSION=0'
 ---